inspec/inspec/docs-chef-io/content/inspec/resources/package.md

     its('version') { should eq '1.2.3' }

-You can also use the `cmp OPERATOR` matcher to perform comparisons using the version attribute:
+You can also use the `cmp` matcher to perform comparisons using the version attribute:

     its('version') { should cmp >= '7.35.0-1ubuntu3.10' }